Female fertility agents: Coenzyme Q10

 Coenzyme Q10 is a natural antioxidant.
 It is stated in randomized trials that its supplementation increases the number of oocytes, which contributes to a greater fertilization rate and improved embryonic development in women with suboptimal ovarian reserve parameters.

 Myoinositol

 Myoinositol is a naturally existing substance that is involved in both insulin and gonadotropin signaling, which is associated with follicle maturation.
 Multiple researches have indicated that myoinositol supplementation in poor ovarian responders can improve fertilization rate and ovarian sensitivity index (OSI).

 Herbal medicines

 Chasteberry

-The extracts of Chasteberry Vitex agnus castus improve premenstrual symptoms, especially premenstrual mastodynis (breast pain) which is caused by hyperprolactinemia and hence explains female infertility.
+The extracts of Chasteberry Vitex agnus castus improve premenstrual symptoms, especially premenstrual mastodynia (breast pain) which is caused by hyperprolactinemia and hence explains female infertility.
 In addition, low progesterone level is also attributed to female infertility.
 Combination of VAC extracts and medication can normalize the levels of prolactin and progesterone.
 Therefore, Chasteberry alleviates infertility condition.

 Red clover

 The red clover (Trifolium pratense) extracts contain several phytoestrogenic compounds, which stimulate the production of female hormone and bind to the beta estrogen receptor so as to mitigate the menopausal symptoms.
 Due to the presence of phytoestrogenic compounds, red clover extract can raise estrogen level and thus trigger ovulation and aid fertility.